ptrstr/ptrstr.github.io/content/posts/nsec-2025-hit-the-jackpot/index.md

 ## 5/9 [reverse] 1/2 Such a shame that this compression does not have a header.

-Using `7z`, I was unable to extract the AppImage, but looking around on Google I found that providing the option `--appimage-help` yeilds a menu, which contains an option `--appimage-extract` to dump its contents.
+Using `7z`, I was unable to extract the AppImage, but looking around on Google I found that providing the option `--appimage-help` yields a menu, which contains an option `--appimage-extract` to dump its contents.

 There were many binaries and files in the actual AppImage.
 {{< image src="file-listing.png" alt="File listings" position="center" style="border-radius: 8px;" >}}

 However, looking for interesting strings like 'jackpot' found that the `shared/bin/slot-machine` (250MB) was the interesting binary.

 The size is explained by two things.
 Firstly, right after opening it, we can see that the symbols were included in the binary.
-Secodnly, after looking at the function names and other information, we can see that the app uses Tauri.
+Secondly, after looking at the function names and other information, we can see that the app uses Tauri.

-Tauri is a framework that allows to build desktop applications in Rust, using a HTML/CSS/JavaScript frontend.
+Tauri is a framework that allows building desktop applications in Rust, using a HTML/CSS/JavaScript frontend.
 It is similar to Electron for the idea, but unfortunately for us, it differs in that the backend language is compiled, and the assets aren't bundled in a nice separate file.

 Tauri bundles assets inside the binary itself and compresses them.
 I didn't really want to go and carve out the asset information, and preliminary attempts of dumping the memory of the `WebKitWebProcess` at runtime and finding the HTML wasn't too convenient.